unbeGames/unbegames.github.io/_posts/en/2025/2025-05-08-dev-update-instruments.md

 ---
 author: Arugin
 title: "Dev Update: Instruments"
-description: "Two possibilities exist: either we lose the connection or we it will be too weak.
+description: "Two possibilities exist: either we lose the connection or it will be too weak.
 Both are equally terrifying"
 date: 2025-05-08 18:30:00 +0300
 categories: [Rocket Science, Development Blog]
 tags: [rocket science]